Data-Sci-2021/L2-Prosody-Analysis/data_analysis.Rmd

 ### 9. Get CVC+CV syllable data
 I made a subset of dataset of with the two most frequent syllable structures, CV and CVC.
 Note that the main interests in this analysis is any durational changes in vowels and voiceless consonants as a function of stress, preceding/following pause, and proficiency level.

-Because VOT durations are differentially enhanced depending on a voicing feature(shorter for voiced, longer for voiceless), I only look at voiceless consonants.
-For the similar reason, I only look at single consonant onset, rather than looking at tauto syllabic onset (ex: steam).
+Because VOT durations are differentially enhanced depending on a voicing feature(shorter for voiced, longer for voiceless), I only looked at voiceless consonants.
+For the similar reason, I only looked at single consonant onset, rather than looking at syllable onset with double or more consonants (ex: steam).

 ```{r}
 summary(firstSyll_dat$SyllCV)